 xoloitzcuintli (FCbk11f17r)

 This iconographic example, featuring a dog (xoloitzcuintli), is included in this digital collection for the purpose of making comparisons with related hieroglyphs.
 The term selected for this example comes from the text near the image in the Digital Florentine Codex.
 There is no gloss, per se.
-This example shows a short-legged dog in profile, running toward the viewer’s right.
+This example shows a short-legged dog in profile, resting or running, but facing the viewer’s right.
 It has pink or red on its back and pink spots on its sides.
 It does not appear to be a dark gray hairless dog, which is what Wikipedia shows for the xoloitzcuintli breed.

 Stephanie Wood